 The emergency might involve the person you care for.
 For example, they might fall and break a bone or their mental health might get suddenly worse.
 It’s good to know what to do in a crisis and be ready for emergencies like these.

 The emergency might also involve you.
 You might get sick, have an accident or have to leave home suddenly.
-Having a plan in place means that if something goes wrong, the person you care for will still be looked after.
+Having a plan in place means that if something goes wrong, the person you care for can still be supported.

 Video: Planning for an emergency